kris-rowe/coss-2022-sycl-tutorial/README.md

 This work was supported by [Argonne Leadership Computing Facility](https://www.alcf.anl.gov), which is a DOE Office of Science User Facility supported under Contract DE-AC02-06CH11357.

+A shout-out to Thomas Applencourt (@TApplencourt) for providing feedback on content and for catching numerous spelling/coding errors.

 ## License

 This project is available under a [MIT License](LICENSE.md)